aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/ input-sources/_index.md

 **Key points**

-- Non-existent file: exception is caught and logged.
+- **Non-existent file**: attempts to construct `BarCodeReader` with a path that does not exist; the resulting exception is caught and logged.
-- Fake PNG: a text file with `.png` extension is created and then safely handled.
+- **Fake PNG file**: creates a text file with `.png` extension and verifies that trying to read it as an image does not crash the application and is properly handled.
-- Empty byte array: reading from an empty stream triggers an exception, which is caught.
+- **Empty byte array**: constructs a `ByteArrayInputStream` from an empty array and shows that `BarCodeReader` throws an exception which is caught and reported.

 ---